Delaware Medicaid / Diamond State Health Plan Plus Long Term Care Programs, Benefits & Eligibility Requirements

 Nursing Home / Institutional Medicaid

-Delaware Medicaid will cover the cost of long term care in a nursing home for eligible Delaware residents who require a Nursing Facility Level of Care.
-Nursing home coverage includes payment for room and board, as well as all necessary medical and non-medical goods and services.
-These can include skilled nursing care, physician’s visits, prescription medication, medication management, mental health counseling, social activities and assistance with the Activities of Daily Living (eating, bathing, moving, dressing, toileting).
+Delaware Medicaid will cover the cost of long-term care in a nursing home for financially limited Delaware seniors who require a Nursing Facility Level of Care.
+Coverage includes payment for room and board, as well as all necessary medical and non-medical goods and services, such as:

-Home and Community Based Service (HCBS) Waivers will pay for long term care services and supports that help Delaware Medicaid recipients who are at risk of being placed in a nursing home remain living “in the community.”
+Home and Community Based Services (HCBS) Waivers will pay for long-term care services and supports that help financially limited Delaware seniors who are at risk of being placed in a nursing home remain living in the community instead of moving to a nursing home.
 The word “waiver” means something like voucher in this instance.
-Think of it as a voucher that will pay for long term care services for Delaware residents who live in their home, the home of a loved one, an adult foster care home, a residential care home or an assisted living facility.
+Think of it as a voucher that will pay for long-term care services for Delaware residents who live in their home, the home of a loved one, an adult foster care home, a residential care home or an assisted living facility.
+While Delaware’s HCBS Waivers will cover some long-term care services and supports in those settings, it will not cover room and board costs.

 Delaware residents can receive HCBS benefits through the state’s Long Term Care Community Services (LTCCS) program.